Namass/Branch-Integration-Guides/ios_quickstart.md

 }];
 ```

-**Note**: You can customize the Facebook OG tags of each URL if you want to dynamically share content by using the following _optional keys in the data dictionary_:
+**Note**: You can customize the Facebook OG tags of each URL if you want to dynamically share content by using the following _optional keys in the params dictionary_:

 | Key | Value
 | --- | ---